-- A challenger can revive and possess a category by doing something different than what everyone else is doing.
+- A challenger can revive a category (and own it) by doing something different than all of the competitors are doing.

-- Challengers shake up categories by being the complete opposite of their competitors, by breaking the codes of the category, or by becoming a hostile brand.
+- The three strategies to do something different are: being the complete opposite of competitors, breaking the codes of the category, or becoming a hostile brand.

 What Different Talks About